Briana Gibson Reeves

-Straight out of college (with an Economics degree), I joined Teach for America where I returned to my hometown of Charlotte, North Carolina to teach public high school mathematics.
-Three years into teaching, I was named, by then superintendent, as one of the top ten teachers in the entire district based on student growth and achievement--becoming one of the youngest teachers to earn that honor.
-By the time I left Charlotte - Mecklenburg Schools, I had moved from math teacher to serving as an instructional coach and department chair at the district's only STEM magnet high school.
-Additionally, as an identified leader and talent to watch within her school district, Briana became a member of the inaugural class of Aspiring Leaders, completing an assignment in the central office reporting to the area superintendent and served as a principal intern at an elementary school.
+Straight out of college (with an Economics degree), Briana joined Teach for America where she returned to her hometown of Charlotte, North Carolina to teach public high school mathematics.
+Three years into teaching, she was named, by then superintendent, as one of the top ten teachers in the entire district based on student growth and achievement--becoming the youngest teacher ever to earn that honor.
+By the time Briana left Charlotte - Mecklenburg Schools, she had moved from math teacher to serving as an instructional coach and department chair at the district's only STEM magnet high school.
+Additionally, as an identified leader and talent to watch within her school district, Briana became a member of the inaugural class of Aspiring Leaders, completing an assignment in the central office reporting to an area superintendent and served as a principal intern at an elementary school.

-For years, I was able to find balance as an educator and arts professional - reserving nights, weekends, and summers to acting both on stage and screen.
-However, after years of finding balance, I desperately wanted to try my hand at Big Apple living and performing.
-This led me to my work at Explore Schools in Brooklyn, NY, where I served as the math specialist for the K - 8 public charter network.
-In this role, I worked directly with teachers and leaders to improve the learning of mathematics across four schools.
-However, after three years with Explore, I was itching again to stretch myself artistically; therefore, I left the network to pursue my Master of Fine Arts in Classical Acting at George Washington University in Washington, DC.
+For years, Briana was able to find balance as an educator and arts professional - reserving nights, weekends, and summers to acting both on stage and screen.
+However, after years of balancing, she desperately wanted to try her hand at Big Apple living and performing.
+This led her to Explore Schools in Brooklyn, NY, where she served as the math specialist for the K - 8 public charter network.
+In this role, Briana worked directly with teachers and leaders to improve the learning of mathematics across four schools.
+However, after three years with Explore, Briana was itching again to stretch herself artistically; therefore, she left the network to pursue her Master of Fine Arts in Classical Acting at George Washington University in Washington, DC.

 The individualized, one-on-one coaching sessions are designed to meet individual student goals.
-Whether your child needs concepts broken down, to fill gaps, help with navigating virtual learning, homework help, or assessment prep, I can help.
-I will pinpoint your child's learning needs, meet them where they are, and take them where they need to be regardless of learning needs.
-I will also work closely with your child's teacher to support classroom instruction in real time.
+Whether your child needs concepts broken down, to fill gaps, help with navigating virtual learning, homework help, or assessment prep, Briana can help.
+She will pinpoint your child's learning needs and meet them where they are in order to take them where they need to be.

 ANDREAS, 8th grader